myungjoon/SGCNN/README.md

 # SGCNN

-This repository contains an implementation of the 'SGCNN' (Slab-Graph Convolutional Neural Network) that predicts surface-related properties of crystal structures.
+This repository contains an implementation of the 'SGCNN' (Slab Graph Convolutional Neural Network) that predicts surface-related properties of crystal structures.

 # Using Examples